sushilsridhar/cs-fundamentals/ds/STRING.md

 Because String objects are immutable they can be shared
 ```

-<ins>points</ins>
-1. immutable, once created can't be changed
-2. since it can't be changed, it can be shared
-3. stored inside string pool which is inside heap space

 <ins>String literals are implemented as instances of String class</ins>
 ```
 String a = "abc"; -> object of String class